TheBrownLab/phylofisher-pages/pages/detailed-example-workflow/Step_3_gene_trees.md

 NOTE: If `sgt_constructor.py` is circumnavigated to use alternative parameters for sequence filtering, alignment, and tree reconstruction the following criteria must be met to renter the workflow and downstream steps perform correctly:

+NOTE: If `sgt_constructor.py` is submitted to a compute node without internet access, the creation of internal conda environments will fail.
+To circumvent this, run `sgt_constructor.py` from the command line on the head node until the conda environments are created.
+Then kill the process and submit `sgt_constructor.py` to a compute node.

 - Trees must have been built using a maximum likelihood program.
 Downstream quality control steps are not set up to interpret Bayesian posterior probability values.